 "May you live in interesting times….."

-While studying Economics may not provide all the answers, it at least helps students to understand, explain and possibly even predict the movements of Adam Smith's renowned "invisible hand" which touches all of our lives.
 Economics is, after all, a social science: it involves the decisions of millions of individuals, whether as consumers, householders, employees, business owners or politicians, which dictate economic outcomes: recessions, booms, unemployment, inflation, deficits, surpluses, income inequality and so on.
-In other words, Economics is all about us: it is about understanding what causes us to do what we do and how we do it, given the resources that we have available.
+In other words, economics is all about us: it is about understanding what causes us to do what we do and how we do it, given the resources that we have available.
 Could there be a more relevant discipline for the current age?

-The College offers Economics as a Sixth form option at both A-Level and IB.
+Ellesmere offers economics as a Sixth form option at both A-Level and IB.
 Each programme is broadly similar, covering: microeconomics (the decision making of individuals and firms); macroeconomics (looking at the economy as a whole); international economics (including foreign trade); and development economics.
-Economics will appeal to students with an enquiring and analytical mind, and the ability to think critically and evaluate alternative outcomes.
+Economics will appeal to pupils with an enquiring and analytical mind, and the ability to think critically and evaluate alternative outcomes.
 A solid grasp of mathematical concepts is preferred, as well as more than a passing interest in current affairs.
-There are many opportunities for enrichment, including participation in the Bank of England's Target 2.0 Interest Rate Challenge, the Student Investor Challenge (a nationwide stock exchange trading competition) as well as events organised by the Royal Economic Society and other institutions.